Start & Operate a Food Business

 Food for Port Newsletter

 In this newsletter Council’s Environmental Health Officers (EHOs) will address some of the common questions that our EHOs have been asked over the past financial year.
+Plus a quiz where you can learn some valuable information to help keep your food safe.

 Mobile food vehicles and street vending has become common practice in today's experience of commercial and tourist destinations, often filling a need in the market that is otherwise not met by existing retail and service offerings.